 Design your own traditional Japanese kite!
 Assemble the frame from bamboo and decorate it with any number of festive designs to add a personal touch.

-Create a New Year’s card (nenga-jo) to celebrate the year of the Rooster and share your messages and drawings with friends and family.
-Participants will learn how to write “Happy New Year” in Japanese and the pervasive use of these greeting cards during the start of the year.
+Create a New Year’s card (nenga-jo) to celebrate the year of the Boar and share your messages and drawings with friends and family.
+Learn how to write “Happy New Year” in Japanese and learn about the pervasive use of these greeting cards during the start of the year.

-Oshogatsu is a part of CelebrASIA NYC: New Year's Festivities for Families, a series of programs offered by Japan Society, Museum of Chinese in America, The Korea Society, Asia Society, China Institute, Flushing Town Hall, and the Rubin Museum of Art introducing children to New Year’s traditions through food, performances, and hands-on workshops.
-For more info, visit www.celebrasia.org.
+Oshogatsu is a part of CelebrASIA NYC: New Year’s Festivities for Families, a series of programs offered by Japan Society, Museum of Chinese in America, The Korea Society, Asia Society, China Institute, Flushing Town Hall and the Rubin Museum of Art introducing children to New Year’s traditions through food, performances and hands-on workshops.